 - Your application has been submitted to CSU Long Beach.
-Vou have been tentatively approved for a fee waiver (final fee waiver determination must be made by the university).
+Vow have been tentatively application must be made by the university).
 You will be sent written notification and additional application information within 30 working days.

 If you would like to apply to another CSU campus, please return to the Application Manager by clicking the link below.
 Remember to complete the admission requirements as specified in the introduction.